willpaceley/gawds-battle-bot/README.md

 ### Set up your .env file

-The application uses the [dotenv](https://www.npmjs.com/package/dotenv) NPM package to load enviornment variables from a `.env` file.
+The application uses the [dotenv](https://www.npmjs.com/package/dotenv) NPM package to load environment variables from a `.env` file.
 This file will store sensitive information, like your bot's token, so keep it safe.

 Open the `.env.sample` file in the root directory.
 There are three environment variables that you need to populate before the bot will configure properly.
 Follow the instructions below to find the proper values for the necessary variables, and be sure to paste them between the `""`.